PHILIPP111007/phils_network/README.md

 ## What supports this app
 1. Accounts and adding friends.
 Each user has the opportunity to maintain their own blog, subscribe to other people and see their blogs.

-2. Meet the dark theme!
+2. Dark theme

-3. Lazy loading of posts!
+3. Lazy loading of posts

-4. The messenger has not yet been implemented
+4. You can create a conversation and chat with friends

 \
 Have fun and if you want please leave feedback!